 CBG: A Cannabinoid with HUGE potential

-As the ECS is so widespread, this direct activation CBG offers can impact many different areas, and therefore potentially (as studies are now backing up) a multitude of conditions.
+As the ECS is so widespread, the direct activation that CBG offers can impact many different areas, and therefore potentially (as studies are now backing up) a multitude of conditions.

 Although CBG has been a point of interest for research and medical exploration, we still don’t know quite as much about it as we do about CBD and THC.
 Furthermore, while the cannabis plant has been used for thousands of years, minor cannabinoids like CBG have always supported in the background, working in synergy with the rest of the plant.
 So, isolating this molecule and making the amount we ingest higher is quite new, and clearly worth researching a lot more.
 We here at Ardoa Organics use CBG in almost all of our oils.